axinc-ai/ailia-models/super_resolution/han/README.md

 $ python3 han.py --scale SCALE
 ```

-If you want to the model trained on imaged degraded by the Blur-downscale Degradation Model, specify the `--blur` option.
+If you want to the model trained on imaged degraded by the Blur-downscale Degradation Model (BD), specify the `--blur` option.
 Only a 3-resolution scale can be used with this option.
 ```bash
 $ python3 han.py --scale 3 --blur